lalomayida/planific-ui/README.md

 # PlanificUi

-Planific.io is a platform designed to make scheduling easier, visit [planific.io](https://www.planific.io)
+Planific.io is a platform designed to make scheduling easier, visit [planific.io](https://www.planific.io) to know more

 # Architecture Diagram